 Purpose: Prevent the creation of multiple Contacts-to-Leads with the exact same email.

-Make sure to compare Contacts to Leads, and give it a unique error message.
+Make sure you compare Contacts to Leads, and give it a unique error message.

 Our friends over at Plauti (the people behind Duplicate Check) outline a 5-phase process: